thosgood/this-weeks-finds/markdown/151-200/week195.md

 namely those corresponding to 1 and e7.

-Either way, you can think of SO(3) and SU(3) as souped-up versions of the obvious Z~3~ symmetry of the octonion cube.
-Here\'s how the octonions decompose as a representation of SO(3):
+Either way, you can think of SO(3) and SU(3) as souped-up versions of the obvious Z_3 symmetry of the octonion cube.
+Here's how the octonions decompose as a representation of SO(3):

      1d real rep                   1